di3goleite/life/README.md

 ## Configure

-Copy the environment example files and fill them with the correct values.
+Copy the environment example files and fill them with the correct values:

 ```
 cp .env.example .env